 Road safety remains an ongoing challenge that we need to respond to.
-There were slightly fewer road traffic casualties in 2017 (719) compared with 2016 (768), however 160 people were killed or seriously injured on Barnsley's road network.
+Nationally, due to lockdown, working from home practices and subsequently lower traffic volumes, overall collision numbers reduced significantly during 2020 compared to the 3-year average (2017-2019).
+There were slightly fewer road traffic casualties in 2020 (443) compared with 2019 (552), however 9 people were killed and 105 were seriously injured on Barnsley's road network.
 Whilst improvements have been made since 2016, but more still needs to be done to improve road safety in Barnsley.
 Transport has a key role to play in ensuring the safety of Barnsley's residents, and it is therefore essential that the safety of users is at the centre of all proposals.
-MB/Damon to comment